isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-us-ex-ex-an-expedition-for-the-ages.md

 [^23]:Teeuw, A. (1967).
 Korte Mededelingen: Malay Manuscripts in the Library of Congress. *Bijdragen tot de taal-, land-, en volkenkunde, 123* (4), pp. 517–520.
 Retrieved from JSTOR; Rony, A. K. (1991) Malay manuscripts and early printed books at the Library of Congress. *Indonesia*, Vol. 52, pp. 123–134.
 Retrieved from JSTOR.
 [^24]:NLB also has the 1840 edition which has been digitised.
 See Munshi Abdullah.
 (1840). *Sejarah Melayu*.
 Singapore: Mission Press.
 Retrieved from BookSG.
 [^25]:NLB does not have the 1843 edition.
 NLB’s 1849 edition has been digitised.
 See Abdullah Abdul Kadir.
 (1849). [*Hikayat Abdullah*](https://eresources.nlb.gov.sg/printheritage/detail/81c0b1e2-807f-433b-b9d1-500ab4d06e62.aspx?s=Hikayat%20Abdullah).
 Singapore: Mission Press.
 Retrieved from BookSG.
 [^26]:NLB does not have the 1838 edition.
 NLB’s 1865 edition has not been digitised, but a microfilm copy is available. *See Hikayat Amir Hamzah*.
 (1865).
 [S.I.: s.n.].
-(Mcrofilm no.: NL1886)
+(Mcrofilm no.: NL1886).
 [^27]:NLB does not have the 1838 edition.
 Instead see this edition: Muhammad Said.
-(199-).
-Hikayat Johor dan tawarikh al Marhum Sulan Abu Bakar.
+(199-). [*Hikayat Johor dan tawarikh al Marhum Sulan Abu Bakar*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=11517352).
 London: Oriental and India Office Collections, Reference Service Division, British Library.
-(Call no.: Malay RCLOS 959.511903 MUH)
+(Call no.: Malay RCLOS 959.511903 MUH).
-[^28]:
+[^28]:Viola, H.J., & Margolis, C. (Eds.).
+(1985). *Magnificent voyagers: The U.S. Exploring Expedition, 1838–1842* (p.
+197).
+Washington, D.C.: Smithsonian Institution Press.
+(Not available in NLB holdings).
-[^29]:
+[^29]:Only 100 copies were produced in 1844, and thus were much sought after.
+Beyond the five initial volumes, there were 24 additional volumes planned covering topics such as ethnography, mammalogy, ornithology, geology and botany, but not all were eventually published.
 [^30]: